Beliathal/QFILHelper/README.md

 	abl_a.bin - will also be flashed into LUN4, Slot A. lun4.bin - will flash entire LUN4

-⚑ Starting with v1.0.0.500 the option to flash entire LUNs is disabled by default.
-The program would flash only partition images.
-To enable flashing of entire LUN images, use this command line argument: <b>-advanced</b>

-⚑ Starting with v1.0.0.500 the options to backup hidden LUNs and hidden partitons are disabled by default.
-To enable, use this command line argument: <b>-hidden</b>

 <hr>

 <i>v1.0.0.61 was tested sucefully with:</i>